malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 $$ v(T) = k(T) \left[1-\exp{\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}}\right] $$

 where $k(t)$ is the mobility of particles within the liquid.
-The Wilson-Frenkel model is remarkably similar to that of Classical Nucleation Theory.
+The Wilson-Frenkel model is similar to that of Classical Nucleation Theory.
 We have an activated process,
 that is, one governed by an Arrhenius temperature dependence, with a factor out the front.
-The key difference here is that the prefactor, $k(T)$ has a temperature dependence, being the mobility of particles within the liquid.
+The key difference here is that the pre-factor, $k(T)$ has a temperature dependence, being the mobility of particles within the liquid.
 This gives rise to some interesting behaviour,